Elizabeth D. Leonard

-Elizabeth D. Leonard is an American historian and the John J. and Cornelia V. Gibson Professor of History at Colby College in Maine.
+Elizabeth D. Leonard is an American historian and the John J. and Cornelia V. Gibson Professor of History at Colby College in Waterville, Maine.
 Her areas of specialty include American women and the Civil War era.

 Education

-She earned an M.A. in U.S. History in 1988 and a PhD in 1992 from the University of California Riverside.
+Leonard earned an M.A. degree in U.S. History in 1988 and a PhD in 1992 from the University of California Riverside.

 Career

-Leonard has been teaching at Colby College since receiving her PhD, serving as an assistant, then associate professor from 1992 to 2003.
+Now John J. and Cornelia V. Gibson Professor of History, Emerita, Leonard taught at Colby College after she earned her PhD, serving as an assistant, then associate professor from 1992 to 2003.
 She was interviewed in a C-Span special on the history of Augusta, Maine.

 Leonard's research interests focus on the Civil War through the lens of gender (weighing in on controversial figures such as Loreta Janeta Velázquez) as well as race.

 With the sesquicentennial of the Civil War, Leonard defended the scope of her scholarship in the Civil War era, arguing that there were prominent figures from the time about whom little is known.

 Awards

 Between 2000 and 2003, Leonard was the Harriet S. and George C. Wiswell Jr. Research Fellow at Colby College in American History.

-Her book, Lincoln’s Forgotten Ally: Judge Advocate General Joseph Holt of Kentucky won the Lincoln Prize in 2011.
+Her book Lincoln's Forgotten Ally: Judge Advocate General Joseph Holt of Kentucky won the Lincoln Prize in 2011.